 Shanai Matteson: I think it’s so strange that our paths did not cross sooner.
 There seem to be so many similarities in what we’re pursuing with our artistic work, and we’ve even had many of the same mentors and collaborators.
 Could you talk a little bit about some of the influences leading up to your ongoing Sound Gardens project?

-And a more recent influence and direct inspiration for my Water Suite (Four Seasonal Sound Gardens, 2018) was visiting Standing Rock in 2016 and witnessing the power and sacrifice and bravery of the Water Protectors and the intentional communities that formed around them.
-People coming from all over the world, from so many tribal nations, to stand up for water and stand against the colonial, extractive, short-sighted and exploitative greed that is driving so much destruction and degradation.
-In the face of such dark developments, and increasing isolation and contentiousness, I just felt compelled to pour my energy into work that I felt could bring people together in ways that could transcend all of our widening divisions, our culture of constant distraction, of increasing distance from the natural world.
+And a more recent influence and direct inspiration for my Water Suite (Four Seasonal Sound Gardens, 2018) was visiting Standing Rock in 2016 and witnessing the power, sacrifice, commitment, and bravery of the Water Protectors and the intentional communities that formed around them in opposition to the Dakota Access Pipeline.
+People coming from all over the world, from so many tribal nations, to stand up for water and stand against the colonial, extractive, short-sighted multi-national exploitation that is driving so much destruction and degradation.
+In the face of such dark and stark circumstances, and increasing isolation and contentiousness in our communities, I just felt compelled to pour my energy into work that I felt could bring people together in ways that could transcend all of our widening divisions, our culture of constant distraction, of increasing distance from the natural world.

 And in terms of my own compositional approach, I’ve been working with spatial scores for many years now, it really got started with Catalyst, and I’ve just wanted to continue to explore the possibilities – creatively, neurologically, spiritually – of what spatialized sound and music can offer us – especially the ways it allows for an integration with the natural world -we are so in need of deep healing and transformation – our survival literally depends on us being able to transform and transcend – and I’m trying to focus my work and energies in that direction.